absurdworlds/awlib/docs/hrengin_conventions.md

 ### Naming

-Class names should be written in CamelCase.
-Classes should have 'C' prefix, and interfaces should have 'I' prefix.
+`class`, `struct`, `union` and `enum` names should be written in CamelCase.
+Classes with inheritance should have 'C' prefix, and interfaces should have 'I' prefix.

-Enums and structs should also named in CamelCase, without prefix.

-Precprocessor definitions and constants names should be writted in UPPER_CASE.
+Precprocessor definition and constant names should be written in UPPER_CASE.
+An exception to this rule are scoped enums: their members should be written in CamelCase.

 Variables, functions and class members names should be written in camelCase, beginning with a lower case letter.
 Member variables should be suffixed with '_' (underscore).

+### struct vs class

+`struct` should be used for POD classes, whereas `class` should be used for other classes.

 ### Header guards